2TallTyler/lumberjack_industries/README.md

   * Passengers: Manual
   * Mail: Asymmetric
   * Others: Manual
+* In game placement of trees
+  * Grow and spread everywhere

 #### (Optional) Suggested NewGRFs
 My personal favorites, if you don't have your own.